Unit 2: Overview

 ...you have some photos ready that you'd like us to look over.
 Simply upload your photos to each of your guides, then email techwriting[at]ifixit[dot]com with links to your guides on iFixit.
 (Don't worry about writing text for your guide steps yet—we'll cover that in Unit 3.)
 We're happy to offer feedback to help you get your prerequisite and photo skills totally dialed in!

-This checkpoint is all about two things: preparation and shooting great guide photos.
+This unit is all about two things: preparation and shooting great guide photos.
 Shooting photos is usually the fun part, but in order for your photos to really be instructive, you'll need to learn a bit about guide photos and how they differ from the kind of photos you take every day.

 The following examples from past projects give a good idea of what your prerequisites and photos should look like.